The ruling-party candidate strongly opposed by China wins Taiwan's presidential election

 “I let everyone down.
 I am here to express my sincerest apologies, I’m sorry,” Hou said in front of an audience whose numbers fell well short of expectations.

+Evelyn Ni traveled from China especially to get a taste of Taiwan’s election.

+“I would really like to experience what it is like to be empowered,” the 24-year-old student told The Associated Press.
+She said that she started paying closer attention to relations between Taipei and Beijing after Russia launched a full-scale invasion of Ukraine in February 2022 and is worried that China could one day do the same with Taiwan.

-Beside the China tensions, domestic issues such as the dearth of affordable housing and stagnating wages have dominated the campaign.
+Besides the China tensions, domestic issues such as the dearth of affordable housing and stagnating wages dominated the campaign.

 For Tony Chen, a 74-year-old retiree who voted in Taipei in the hour before the polls closed, the election boiled down to a choice between communism and democracy.